On this page:

 Hannah holds the ICAEW Diploma in Charity Accounting as well as an MSc in Voluntary Sector Management from Bayes Business School.

-Hannah’s personal interests include cooking, yoga, walking and cycling.
-She is also a Trustee of a young people and families charity in the East of England where she lives.
+Hannah’s personal interests include cooking, yoga, walking and travelling.
+She was until recently also a Trustee, and chair of Resources Committee, for a young people and families charity in the East of England where she lives, a role she held for over 9 years.

 Rustam is a professor of clinical neurology at The University of Edinburgh and an honorary consultant neurologist in NHS Lothian.
 He trained in Cambridge, and after completing his general medical training in London, he moved to Edinburgh in 1998 as an MRC clinical training fellow, subsequently completing his training in neurology and progressing to MRC patient-oriented clinician scientist and senior clinical fellowships.